 This is a view of Naeroyfjord.

 Once in Gudvangen, you will board a bus to return to Flåm (make sure you purchase a roundtrip ticket so the cruise & bus are included).
-For timetables and ticket reservations for the round trip fjord cruise and return bus journey, visit the Visit Flåm website.
+This takes about 2.5 hours for the entire round trip journey.
+For timetables, updated pricing, and ticket reservations for the round trip fjord cruise and return bus journey, visit the Visit Flåm website.
 It is highly advisable to purchase these tickets in advance.

 Once you arrive back to Flåm, take a round trip journey on the Flåm Railway: the round trip Flåmsbana journey to Myrdal and back to Flåm.
+This takes 2 hours for the entire round trip journey.
 For timetables and ticket reservations, click here.
 It is highly advisable to purchase these tickets in advance.

 You’ve just completed your Do It Yourself, Norway in a Nutshell tour, covering all of the same elements provided by the packaged tour.